.: how i came to this work :.

 Following college, I moved to New York to pursue acting.
 What I found, however, was that I really wanted to deepen my understanding of yoga.
 It was at this time that I fully committed to yoga as my path and did my 200 hour yoga teacher teaching.

-Following that, I trained in trauma sensitive yoga with Jenn Turner and David Emerson at the Center for Trauma and Embodiment at The Justice Resource Institute.
+I trained in trauma sensitive yoga with Jenn Turner and David Emerson at the Center for Trauma and Embodiment at The Justice Resource Institute.
 I also found that understanding my queerness and connecting with other queer folks felt central to my life.
 I became curious about ways for queer community to gather and grow through a shared yoga practice.

 While my work in yoga and Reiki could seem like a departure from my BFA in Acting and Peace Studies and Conflict Resolution, that work very much contributes to how I approach all of my work, and in particular the creativity and imagination work that I bring to it.
 Augusto Boal’s Theatre of the Oppressed greatly influences my work as well— using images and sounds to deeply explore and express our body’s story.

-My true loves are teaching/practicing yoga within queer community, and learning/teaching about yoga for pelvic health.
+These days, my true loves are teaching and practicing yoga within queer community, and sharing the benefits of yoga for pelvic health.
+I’m passionate about how yoga can support folks going through pelvic health challenges, abortions, and miscarriages.
 As a queer person with endometriosis, these practices and communities have shaped my life.
+I am committed to learning and teaching through a decolonized lens and honor the lineages of these South Asian and Japanese traditions.

 .: education + experience :.